kushaldas/tunir/docs/usage.rst

 In the above example, we are creating 3 vm(s) with given hostnames.

-.. note:: Right now all vm(s) will be using only 1 CPU.
-This will be changed in the future releaes.
+.. note:: If the number of CPU is not mentioned in the general section, Tunir will get 1 virtual CPU for the vm.

 How to execute the playbook(s)?
 --------------------------------